PC-Toolbox/PC-Toolbox/SECURITY.md

 Version 0.8.1 - Supported until 1/30/21

-Version 0.9 Pre Release - Currently Supported
+Version 0.9 Pre Release - Supported until 3/1/21

 Version 0.9 Full Release - Currently Supported

 Version 0.10 - Currently Supported

 Version 0.11 - Currently Supported

+Version 0.12 - Currently Supported

 ## I have the latest version of Windows, why can't it run?
 Instead of the OS Versions supporting the current OS, it supports the OS that was pre-installed on the device.
 So if you had Windows XP and upgraded to 10, it wouldn't run.